 LML is run by an ever changing core of (old) LAX addicts.
 Currently the LML council is:

-Russ Allan (chief bringer of balls, gamesheets and water bottle filler)
+Russ Allan (past chief bringer of balls, gamesheets and water bottle filler)

 Gene Loubert (facilities)